huichen/wukong/docs/en/codelab.md

 ## Rendering

-The final step in completing the user search is the search results to the user.
-The usual practice is to make a background service search engine, and then let the front end of the JSON-RPC way to call it.
-Front engine itself does not belong to Goku is not so much inked.
+The final step to complete the search is to render the ranked docs to use.
+The usual practice is to make a backend service with the search engine, and then let the frontend calls the BE through JSON.
+Since it's not directly related to Wukong, I's skipping the details here.

 ## Summary

-Read here, you should use Wukong microblogging search engine have a basic understanding, I suggest you do it yourself to complete it.
-If you do not have patience, you can see the code has been completed, see [examples / codelab / search_server.go] (/ examples / codelab / search_server.go), total of less than 200 lines.
-Run this example is very simple, enter the examples / codelab directory input
+Now you should have gained a basic understanding of how Wukong engine works.
+I suggest you finishing the example by yourself.
+However if you do not have patience, here's the completed code [examples/codelab/search_server.go](/examples/codelab/search_server.go), which has less than 200 lines.
+Run this example is very simple: just enter examples/codelab directory and

     go run search_server.go

-Waiting terminal in a "indexes, xxx microblogging" after the output in the browser to open [http://localhost:8080] (http://localhost:8080) to enter the search page, which implements a simplified version http://soooweibo.com
+Wait for a couple seconds until indexing is down and then open [http://localhost:8080](http://localhost:8080) in your browser.
+This implements a simplified version of following site

+http://soooweibo.com

-If you want to learn more about Wukong engine, I suggest you read the code directly.
-Code directory structure is as follows:
+If you want to learn more about Wukong engine, I suggest you read the code:

-    /core       core components, including the index and sorter /data       dictionary files and stop word file /docs       documentation
+    /core       core components, including the indexer and ranker /data       tokenization dictionary and stopword file
+    /docs       documentation
-    /engine     engine, including the main coroutine, word coroutine, indexers, coroutines, and sorter implementation of coroutines
+    /engine     engine, implementation of main/segmenter/indexer/ranker goroutines
-    /examples   examples and performance testing procedures
+    /examples   examples and benchmark code
     /testdata   test data
-    /types      commonly used structure
+    /types      common structs
-    /utils      commonly used functions
+    /utils      common functions